ArendPeter/JavaGuide/mydoc/7b_ComparisonOps.md

 }
 ```

 So here within the condition we're comparing `temp` and `50`, and we're using the `<` (less than).
 This statment would be true if `temp` is less than `50` and it will be false otherwise.
-Again it reads like a
-since, "if the temperature is less than 50 wear a jacket".
+Again it reads like a sentance,  "if the temperature is less than 50 wear a jacket".

 ## 7.2.2 List of comarison operators